PacLII Home | Databases | WorldLII | Search | Feedback

 (d) for the reproduction of information which is in the public interest; or

-(e) if the Right to Information Officer has failed to comply with the time for responding to an application under section 16 or if ae extension of time has been made under section 20, within that extended peof time.
+(e) if the Right to Information Officer has failed to comply with the time for responding to an application under section 16 or if an extension of time has been made under section 20, within that extended period of time.

-(4) If an a an applicant pays a reproduction fee and s to the information is nots not subsequently provided within 7 days, the whole amount of the reproduction fee previously paid is to be refunded.
+(4) If an applicant pays a reproduction fee and access to the information is not subsequently provided within 7 days, the whole amount of the reproduction fee previously paid is to be refunded.

 (5) A reproduction fee is not refundable if the delay is caused by factors that are beyond the Right to Information Officer’s control.